kbroman/ProgrammingNotes/linux_issues.md

   autokey.
 Can paste them normally (though black-and-white) but they don't show up within autokey

-- VPN not working with eduroam, though it does work with wired ethernet connection.
-Actually, a week later it seemed to work.
-Not sure why.

 - warnings etc from okular

   ```